yellowdog/python-examples/README.md

 Files that are downloaded by the Agent prior to Task execution are located as follows:

-1. If the `flattenInputPaths` property is set to `false` for the Task (this is the default), the downloaded objects are placed in subdirectories that mirror those in the Object Store, including the Work Requirement name, situated beneath the working directory.
+1. If the `flattenInputPaths` property is set to the default of `false` for the Task, the downloaded objects are placed in subdirectories that mirror those in the Object Store, including the Work Requirement name, situated beneath the working directory.

 2. If the `flattenInputPaths` property is set to `true` for the Task, the downloaded objects are all placed directly in root of the Task's working directory.